 Head south of Market Street for an afternoon near San Francisco’s birthplace—the Misión San Francisco de Asís, more commonly known as the Mission Dolores.
 Founded in 1776 under the direction of Father Junipero Serra, this adobe mission is the city’s oldest building, as well as California’s oldest original intact mission.
 And it’s also the namesake for one of San Francisco’s most vibrant and diverse neighborhoods.

 Need some digestive assistance?
-Grab a cup to go at the original Philz Coffee (3101 24th Street), and spend the afternoon grazing on the sunny hillsides of Dolores Park (18th and Dolores Streets).
-Nowhere is San Francisco’s unique character on better display than this 14-acre expanse, where a diverse mix of families, hipsters, sunbathers, and hippies gather to enjoy one of the city’s best skyline views.
+Grab a cup to go at the original Philz Coffee (3101 24th Street), and spend the afternoon grazing on the hillsides of Dolores Park (18th and Dolores Streets).
+Nowhere is San Francisco’s character on better display than this 14-acre expanse, where a mix of families, hipsters, sunbathers, and hippies gather to enjoy one of the city’s best skyline views.

 It’s no easy task narrowing down your dinner options in the Mission.
-Whereas Californios offers a Mexican-inspired tasting menu that is both seasonal and refined (3115 22nd Street), Foreign Cinema serves big flavors in an unmatched atmosphere (2534 Mission Street).
+Californios offers a Mexican-inspired tasting menu that is both seasonal and refined (3115 22nd Street), and Foreign Cinema serves big flavors in an unmatched atmosphere (2534 Mission Street).
 But tonight you’re headed to flour+water, chef Thomas McNaughton’s showcase of homemade pastas and stellar local ingredients.
 No reservation?
 Join the crowd that lines up before dinner service each night, and you just might get lucky (2401 Harrison Street).

 Parks And Recreation